nickyiliwang0000/h/css/responsive-design.md

 #### Scaling images within their parent containers

-It's pretty common for big, beautiful desktop images to be way too large for small screens.
+It is pretty common for big, beautiful desktop images to be way too large for small screens.

 Open up [responsiveImages.html](https://hychalknotes.s3.amazonaws.com/responsiveImages.html) to get an idea of this issue.

-When an image renders on a page, by default it starts at it's original pixel width.
-It doesn't care how big it's parent container is or how wide the browser window is.
+When an image renders on a page, by default it starts at its original pixel width.
+It doesn't care how big its parent container is or how wide the browser window is.
 It will continue to render at the size that it started as unless we specify otherwise.

 The fix is easy.
 We apply `max-width:100%;` to all images.
 This ensures that images are never larger than their parent elements.